timClicks/talks/202411-rustlab-webapi-workshop/src/1-fundamentals/1-x-exercise-recaman.md

 [[playground link]](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=37c5ed2da968d6921cbd1dd2be06e82c)

+# Task 2:

-    Find and show here, the first duplicated number in the sequence.
+Find the first duplicated number in the sequence.

+# Task 3:

-    Optionally: Find and show here, how many terms of the sequence are needed until all the integers 0..1000, inclusive, are generated.
+Find and show here, how many terms of the sequence are needed until all the integers `0..=100`, inclusive, are generated.

 </section>
 <section class="slide">

+## Acknowledgement

 </section>
 <section class="slide">